 - The NPRA screens the application dossier for completeness before handing them over to the DCA for a decision to be made.

-- PI/CRO/sponsor who intend to submit to MREC are required to register with the National Medical Research Register (NMRR) website and obtain a user account used for all submissions thereafter.
+- PI/CRO/sponsor who intends to submit to MREC are required to register with the National Medical Research Register (NMRR) website and obtain a user account used for all submissions thereafter.

 - CTIL/CTX application is processed within 30 working days, while the MREC approval takes 50 working days (if no amendments to the submitted documents are required).